FURK4NGG/Server-Setup/README.md

 ## URL CERTIFICATES

-✅ DNS A kaydı doğru.
+✅ DNS A record is correct.
-✅ DNS AAAA kaydı doğru.
+✅ DNS AAAA record is correct.
-✅ Nameserver'lar değiştirildi.
+✅ The nameservers have been updated.
-✅ HTTP reachable from outside.
+✅ HTTP is reachable from outside.
-✅ Nginx çalışıyor.
+✅ Nginx is running.
-✅ Let's Encrypt API'sine sunucu bağlanabiliyor.
+✅ The server can connect to the Let's Encrypt API.
-✅ Cloudflare proxy kapalı (DNS only).
+✅ Cloudflare proxy is disabled (DNS only).
-Nameserver değişikliğinin tamamen yayılmamış olmasının ardından,
+After the nameserver changes have fully propagated,

 sudo yunohost domain cert install